apaek1204/Dijkstra_Unity/README.md

 (The files may be named Dijkstras, but they include implementation of A*)

 Benchmarking was done with Powershell on a Windows machine.
-This Powershell script can be found in ???????.
+These Powershell scripts can be found under the directory powershellscripts.
 We then compared the performance between A* and Dijkstra’s.

 Memory usage, execution time, and correctness of result were all checked on a Windows machine.